-On the wire rack, poultry and meat will become very crispy on all sides.
-Roasting on the wire rack is well suited for larger poultry or for multiple pieces at the same time.
+On the wire rack, meat will become very crispy on all sides.

-Depending on the size and type of the meat, add up to 1⁄2 litres of water to the universal pan.
+Depending on the size and type of the meat, add up to $\frac{1}{2}$ litres of water to the universal pan.
 Any dripping fat and meat juices will be caught.
 You can prepare a sauce using these meat juices.
 In addition, less smoke is generated, and the cooking compartment stays cleaner.